 We sat in our bleacher section along with family and friends and a whole bunch of strangers.
 The parade was supposed to begin at 1:00 but in true Colombia style, at 2:00 we were craning our necks looking for the first signs of an actual parade.
 But it really didn’t matter, we were all engaged in our rituals: drinking Rum disguised as soft drinks, eating grilled chorizo or chicken or pork with a certain type of yucca that looked and tasted like potato, and of course talking and laughing.
 Suddenly from somewhere behind the bleachers among the charcoal and wood burning grills, music would pound its way out of gigantic speakers and just as suddenly people were on their feet dancing, swaying arms, gyrating hips.
 The bleachers rocked.

 When the parade final began passing by all our attentions turned to the street.
 With each neighborhood group we’d stand, applaud, and shout.
 When a group of old women passed by dancing wildly, the crowd went wild.
-When a group of Down Syndrome kids marched by sort of dancing not quite remembering all the steps and moves, everyone leapt to their feet and the crowd roared.
+When a group of children with Downs Syndrome marched by sort of dancing yet not quite remembering all the steps and moves, everyone leapt to their feet and the crowd roared.
 Tears flowed.

 We spent three days at the parades.
 Each day was a gift of beauty, a gift reflecting the undaunted human spirit, and a gift expressing the richness, the compassion, and the love of soul.
 I came away in gratitude and in humility.
 I came away with a new and a renewed sense of enchantment and what it means to seek an enchanted life.
 I was touched in ways I cannot yet describe and in ways that I suspect I won’t want to describe.
 Ineffable.
 I thought I was going to a colorful carnival.
 It was so much more.